|

 butter.

-farmer loads his battered truck with apples and goes off to the
+loads his battered truck with apples and goes off to the cider mill,

-cider mill, just as his grandfather loaded the old two-horse wagon
+just as his grandfather loaded the old two-horse wagon before him.

-before him.
-He balances his empty barrels for the cider on top of
+He balances his empty barrels for the cider on top of the apples,

-the apples, and he rumbles down the road in pleasant anticipation of
+and he rumbles down the road in pleasant anticipation of the spicy

 While he is gone, the neighbors